Stabilization mats have been a massive game changer for our horses.

 You can save 10% on 1+ pallets with the code NANTUCKET10!
 One pallet includes 32 grids, which covers just over 300 sq ft.
 Keep scrolling to see how we’ve implemented two pallets, or 64 grids total.

-My Top Reasons for Loving These Mats
+My Top Reasons for Loving These Grids

 Please note, we are located on the Central Coast of California, where we go 6+ months with zero rain.